Understanding and dealing with issues relating to parental responsibility

 Regulation 5(1)(a) of the Education (Pupil Registration) Regulations 2006 requires a school to record the full name of every pupil in alphabetical order in the admissions register.
 This means the child’s full legal name and not any other name that the child is known by.

-However, there may be circumstances where an informal name change has already been adopted in the school and it would not be in the best interests of the child, who might be called by a new name, to refer back to a different name.
-In these circumstances, schools should decide what action to take but the best interests of the child must be the paramount consideration when making a decision.
+However, there may be circumstances where an informal name change has already been adopted in school and it would not be in the child’s best interests to revert to a different name.
+In such circumstances, a school should decide what action to take, but the best interests of the child must be paramount.

-Where a child is subject to a special guardianship order, there are particular considerations in cases where a school receives a request to use a different surname for a pupil.
+Where a child is subject to a special guardianship order, there are particular considerations if a school receives a request to use a different surname.
+Section 14C(3) of the Children Act 1989 states that:

 Parent governors

-Schools must not restrict eligibility to nominate, vote or otherwise participate in parent governor elections, to parents holding parental responsibility.
-Under the School Governance (Constitution) (England) Regulations 2012, ‘parent’ includes not just those with parental responsibility but biological parents and anyone who cares for a child.
+Schools must not restrict eligibility to nominate, vote or otherwise participate in parent governor elections to parents holding parental responsibility.
+Under the School Governance (Constitution) (England) Regulations 2012, a ‘parent’ includes not just those with parental responsibility but also biological parents and anyone who cares for a child.

 Administration

-In accordance with Regulation 5(1)(c) of the Education (Pupil Registration) (England) Regulations 2013, headteachers must ensure that:
+In accordance with Regulation 5(1)(c) of the Education (Pupil Registration) (England) Regulations 2013, a headteacher must ensure the:

 - names and addresses of all parents are included in the admission register

-- the school register contains at least one telephone number to contact each resident parent in case of an emergency
+- school register contains at least one telephone number by which to contact each resident parent in case of an emergency

 Headteachers should therefore: